Fireant456/cachcord/README.rst

     :target: https://requires.io/github/CntoDev/cachcord/requirements/?branch=master
     :alt: Requirements Status

-Cachcord is an utility script used by the Carpe Noctem Tacical Operations community (http://carpenoctem.co) to provide Cachet component status updates to a given Discord channel, using the Cachet API in one side, and a Discord Webhook in the other.
+Cachcord is an utility script to provide Cachet component status updates to a given Discord channel, using the Cachet API in one side, and a Discord Webhook in the other.